ZS2EZ RTTY OPERATIONS

 Many of my RTTY QSOs have been made during RTTY Contests.

-Recently my DXing emphasis has shifted to the WARC bands, and I regularly call CQ on 18.104, 24.925 and 10.143 MHz in RTTY.
+Recently my DXing emphasis has shifted away from RTTY to the WSJT Modes.... however RTTY remains my favourite!
 Skeds on any band are always welcome!

 ALTERNATIVE RTTY DECODERS